Travel Guide to the Pamir Highway and the Wakhan Valley

 Karakul Village – Tajikistan

 I stayed one night at Homestay Karakul, one of the few guesthouses available.
-The host family, although they didn't speak English, was super friendly.
-The facilities were basic: a cold room, average dinner, but the living room was very cozy, and... they even had a toilet in the bathroom... a luxury!
+The family, although they didn't speak English, were incredibly friendly.
+The facilities are basic, with a cold bedroom and standard dinner, but the living room was very cozy and…they even had a toilet in the bathroom…a real luxury!

 🏔 From Karakul to Murghab: the roof of the Pamir Highway